-The go card equipment failure rates are closely monitored and from April 2009 to January 2010 the fare gates, the card readers and the fare machines at rail stations have reported over a 99% on average availability level.
+Failure rates of go card equipment are closely monitored and, from April 2009 to January 2010, the fare gates, the card readers and the fare machines at rail stations have reported over a 99% on average availability level.
 All go card equipment and devices are required to be fixed within prescribed timeframes, to minimise impact to users of the system.

 TransLink is planning an expansion of the go card product suite to introduce products to meet the needs of a range of customer groups, such as tourists, convention attendees and occasional users of public transport.
+TransLink is exploring a number of technology options, including limited life smart cards, to develop products that best meet these needs.